Saudi Arabia Threatens to Retaliate After U.S. Pressure Over Journalist's Disappearance -- Update

 Saudi Arabian stocks tumbled Sunday as investors worried about the impact of the growing international pressure, and particularly tensions with the U.S., analysts say.
 The Riyadh-based Saudi Stock Exchange's benchmark Tadawul All Share Index closed 3.5% lower, after falling nearly 7% at one point.

-Investors and business executives say the allegation of Saudi involvement in Mr. Khashoggi's disappearance, if proven true, is likely to sour interest in the kingdom and derail an ambition plan by Crown Prince Mohammed bin Salman to diversify his economy away from oil.
+Investors and business executives say the allegation of Saudi involvement in Mr. Khashoggi's disappearance, if proven true, is likely to sour interest in the kingdom and derail an ambitious plan by Crown Prince Mohammed bin Salman to diversify the country's economy away from oil.

 Already, dozens of Western executives have pulled out of Riyadh's premier business conference later this month, including Uber Chief Executive Dara Khosrowshahi, whose company is partly owned by the kingdom's sovereign-wealth fund.
 Media partners such as CNN, Bloomberg and the New York Times also withdrew support for the conference, the Future Investment Initiative, dubbed "Davos in the Desert."